 Zipping your audio files doesn't effect their audio quality, and it makes uploading big files for online music mastering much easier.To create a .zip file in Mac: a.
 Press "Command" and click each of files to select which files to zip. b.
 Press "Control" and click on the selected files.
 Choose "Create Archive" or "Compress Files". c.
 This creates a new file, called Archive.zip.
 This is the compressed file. d.
 Rename the Archive.zip file and upload it to me.
 To create a .zip file in Windows: a.
 Locate your files. b.
 Ctrl-click on each file to select all of them. c.
 Right-click and choose Send To > Compressed (Zipped) folder. d.
 Rename the .zip file and upload it to me.

 I'm just north of Columbus, Ohio, USA.

 As a policy, I will NEVER share, send, or let anyone listen to your music during the mastering process.
 Until you've given me written permission, your music is top secret.
-As you can see from the tons and tons of from people who work with me, I take running my business very seriously because it's my passion, and the way I put food on the table for my family.
-I'd never risk my reputation by sharing someones music without their permission.
+As you can see from the tons and tons of from people who work with me, I take running my business very seriously because it's the way I put food on the table for my family.
+I'd never risk my reputation or my business by sharing someones music without their permission.